 The next summer, Trevor opened up Studio 6a, a recording studio on Anna Maria Island.
 He started producing a few artists, as well as working on his self produced 10 song album, “Water”.
 This album was influenced by Paul Simon, Rusted Root, Xavier Rudd and a few others.
 It was during this album Trevor met his drummer James Hershey.
 Once completed, “Water” received the BOMB award for best album in Manatee County.
 He took this album on the road, with successful tours in the Northeast including The Frosty Mug tour and Heart’s in the Caribbean tour.

 In 2019 Trevor started recording his new album, a big project stretching the boundaries of Trevor past music.
 He called on Pedro Arevalo, a berkley grad and international touring musician, to help produce the album with him.
 This album brings out more latin, reggae, and calypso side.
 During a search for a percussionist, James Hershey found Benny Maldonado, a next level Latin Grammy nominated percussionist based out of Tampa.
-He’s a rhythm expert, making the fourth member of Trevor’s team.
-Trevor has many plans in the near future with music videos, shows, and events along with releasing a few singles in the next few months and releasing the entire album at the beginning of 2020.
+He took on this band like it was one of his own along with his wife Judit Maldonado who joined as vocalist and auxiliary percussionist.